-You have Dianne's cell phone number while you stay, and she loves to share stories and tips for the best places in LA.
-She's also a matchmaker if that's your thing.
+You have Dianne's cell phone number while you stay, and she loves to share stories and tips for the best places in Los Angeles She's also a matchmaker if that's your thing.

 Finally, there's breakfast.
 It's usually eggs (any style) with toast or English muffins and all the trappings.
 Whatever your order, it's home-cooked, communal, and delicious.

 As if this weren't enough, there's free parking.
-What more could you want from what is already one of the most affordable hotels in LA?
+What more could you want from what is already one of the most affordable hotels in Los Angeles?

 11. Freehand (Downtown)

-Freehand isn't just an affordable hotel in LA, but a cheap one, too.
+Freehand isn't just an affordable hotel in Los Angeles, but a cheap one, too.
 It's a hostel-style set-up with both private and shared rooms.
 But it's the only hostel we can think of with a James Beard-nominated bar on the premises.